frederic-perez/AmE-dictionary/data/dictionary.md

 __Hong Kong__ _"Fragrant harbor" is the literal translation of Hong Kong._
 __honky tonk__ _n_
 __honor__ _v_ :two::hammer::mute:[~~h~~onor]
+__honorable mention__ _idiom_ A recognition or citation of merit given to a contestant, exhibition, entry, etc., in a competition despite that person or thing not being awarded a prize or top honor.
 __honorary__ _Honorary consul._
 __honorees__
 __hoo-ha__ _n_ :two: A disorderly outburst or tumult. _Syn_ commotion, disturbance :es: _There was a great hoo-ha about it > Se armó la marimorena_ _Marketing hoo-ha._